Neviim Rishonim:

 "Call her.
 And when he had called her, she stood in the door."

-4:17 And the woman conceived, and bare a son at that season that Elisha had said unto her, according to the time of life.
+4:17 And the woman conceived, and bare a son at that season that Elisha (אלישׁע) had said to her, according to the time of life.

-4:18 And when the child was grown, it fell on a day, that he went out to his father to the reapers.
+4:18 And the child grew.
+And it came to be on a day that he went out to his father, to the reapers,

 "My head, my head.
 And he said to a lad, Carry him to his mother."

-4:20 And when he had taken him, and brought him to his mother, he sat on her knees till noon, and [then] died.
+4:20 When he had taken him and brought him to his mother, he sat on her knees till noon, and then died.

 4:21 And she went up, and laid him on the bed of the man of Elohim (אלהים), and shut [the door] upon him, and went out.

-4:22 And she called unto her husband, and said, Send me, I pray thee, one of the young men, and one of the donkeys, that I may run to the man of Elohim (אלהים), and come again.
+4:22 Then she called to her husband, and said, "Please send me one of the young men and one of the donkeys, that I may run to the man of Elohim (אלהים) and come back."

-4:25 So she went and came unto the man of Elohim (אלהים) to mount Karmel.
-And it came to pass, when the man of Elohim (אלהים) saw her afar off, that he said to Geichazi (גחזי) his servant, Behold, [yonder is] that Shunammite:
+4:25 So she set out and came to the man of Elohim (אלהים) at Mount Karmel.
+When the man of Elohim (אלהים) saw her coming, he said to Geichazi (גחזי) his servant, "Look, there is the Shunammite.

 4:28 Then she said: